Grigory Teplov and the Sodomy Case in 18th-Century Russia

 Taking part in the plot brought Teplov to the peak of his career.
 He was appointed to several high government posts, regularly dined with Catherine the Great, and developed reforms for her.

-The Case of Sodomy Involving Enserfed Peasants
+The Sodomy Case Involving Serfs

 “… how did you dare to submit a petition about me to Yelagin?
 You know THE EMPRESS favours me, and I am a useful man, and THE EMPRESS will not want to lose one of her people – and people will always be more likely to believe me than servants. […] And as soon as they take you in for questioning, they will start torturing you; but even if they ask me anything, I will only say that you accused me for nothing – and then they will torture you to death.”